Suri312006/Hermes/documents/report/main.typ

   chose this form of authentication as its reminiscent of ssh and was also relatively easy to implement.
   The authentication layer can be changed out for any other scheme as well.

+  Sends can be sent from a device or through a proxy, but its currently implemented such that any sends are implemented by the

+  #figure(image("arch.jpg", height: 50%), caption: [Architecture diagram of Multi-Device SPARTA])

 // Experiments.
 Include setup details (e.g., what machine you used), results presented in tables or
 // figures, and observations.
 Always comment on your results.
 What should we take away from them?
 = Experiments and Results